xuy/pyipopt/README.md

 ### Install

-Edit the setup.cfg file to reflect the configuration of your system, then do
+Edit one line in the setup.py file to reflect the configuration of your system, then do

 	$ python setup.py build
-	$ python setup.py install
+	$ sudo python setup.py install

-You might need to process with superuser privilege if you want to copy files to a system-wide python installation.

 ### Obsolete Approach